columnar-tech/dbc/docs/getting_started/first_steps.md

 To load any driver you install with dbc, you'll need an ADBC driver manager.
 Let's install the driver manager for Python.
+To learn about how to install driver managers for other languages, see the [Installing a Driver Manager](../guides/driver_manager.md) guide.

 If during [installation](./installation.md), you installed dbc into a virtual environment, you can re-use that virtual environment for this step.
 Otherwise, create a new virtual environment and activate it: